Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 Speak with an Aviv team member to learn if you’re a candidate for the program.

-Hyperbaric Oxygen Therapy for Stroke Patients Helps Regain Functions
+Hyperbaric Oxygen Therapy for Stroke Patients Helps Regain Function

 When a stroke happens and life as you once knew it changes, the road to recovery can feel impossibly hard.